 Based on the allocations of available visas in each region and country, the Department of State will randomly select individuals by computer from among qualified entries.
-All DV-2024 entrants must go to the Entrant Status Check using the unique confirmation number saved from their DV-2024 online entry registration to find out whether their entry has been selected in the DV program.
-Entrant Status Check will be available on the E-DV website at dvprogram.state.gov from May 6, 2023, through at least September 30, 2024.
+All DV-2025 entrants must go to the Entrant Status Check using the unique confirmation number saved from their DV-2025 online entry registration to find out whether their entry has been selected in the DV program.
+Entrant Status Check will be available on the E-DV website at <a href="deviation-department-dep which the Department of State notifies selectees of their selection for DV-2025.

-If your entry is selected, you will be directed to a confirmation page providing further instructions, including information about fees connected with immigration to the United States.
-Entrant Status Check will be the ONLY means by which the Department of State notifies selectees of their selection for DV-2024.
 The Department of State will not mail notification letters or notify selectees by email.
 U.S. embassies and consulates will not provide a list of selectees.
 Individuals who have not been selected also ONLY will be notified through Entrant Status Check.
 You are strongly encouraged to access Entrant Status Check yourself.
 Do not rely on someone else to check and inform you.